alexgirao/erlang-hello/mine-tests/README.txt

-note: 'man 3 erlang' for BIFs (Built-In Functions) documentation
+- 'man 3 erlang' for BIFs (Built-In Functions) documentation
+- or erl5.7.1/erts-5.7.1/doc/html/erlang.html

+tuples.escript

+    - how to use tuples

 flush-unknown.erl / flush-unknown.escript